NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

  - Level *x+1* requires 10*2^*x* XP

 If the Combat system is enabled:
- - Base combat damage is reduced to 25 by increased by 5 per level in the appropriate attack skill
  - Agents are awarded 1 XP per attack

 If the Item system is enabled:
  - All items except gold will appear in varying levels

 If the Profession system is enabled
+ - Agents are awarded 1 XP per ammunition resource gathered
- - Agents are awarded 2 XP per resource gathered
+ - Agents are awarded 5 XP per consumable resource gathered

 Item
 ****